learn-co-curriculum/dsc-repo-readability-v2-2/README.md

 # Readability

+## Introduction

 ![overview screenshot](images/overview.png)

 So far you have gone from the repository level into the content of the documents themselves, and now it's time to examine how to best annotate the content itself.

 To fully communicate the quality of your work it needs to be readable.
 What does readability mean?
 It means the most important information is highlighted and complex code is explained.
 Since your analysis is in a Jupyter notebook, you have the narrative of your analysis and important code all in the same place.
-You will use two different tools to enhance the readability of your notebook: markdown for the narrative and comments for the code.
+You will use two different tools to enhance the readability of your notebook: **markdown** for the narrative and **comments** for the code.

-## Learning Goals:
+## Objectives

+You will be able to:

 - Use markdown to enhance the readability of text
 - Use comments to enhance the readability of code

 ## Markdown

-Markdown is a **plain text formatting syntax**, that allows you to format text quickly without needed to write in a text editor.
+Markdown is a **plain text formatting syntax**, that allows you to format text quickly without the need to write in a text editor.
 Markdown allows you to quickly format plain text using special characters like asterisks, dashes, underscores, etc. Markdown enables you to create headers, lists, code blocks and more without lifting your fingers off your keyboard.

 For example, which chunk of text is more readable?